-B6. cut_posn
+B6. cut\posn

 Cut position.
-Use ${\bf 0}$ for the 9825.
+Range: -99 to 99 in 1/203 inch.
+0 is the default.
 Adjusts where the tag is cut.
 The printer adjusts the cut position according to the black marks on the supply.
 You may need to adjust for aperture supplies.
 Increase to move the cut up, decrease to move the cut down.

 Note: We do not recommend setting a positive cut position for any supply while using extended backfeed.
 You may cut off the leading edge of the next tag.

-Use 0.
-B7. skip_index Skip index mode.
+B7. skip\index Skip index mode.
+0 is the default.
 Options:

-- Disable skip index mode (default) - 1 Enable skip index mode.
+Disable skip index mode (default)

+1 Enable skip index mode.
 Allows the printer to skip (ignore) a sense mark and print an image over multiple labels.

-Example {I,B,0,0,1,10,50,1 | }
+Example $\{I,B,0,0,1,10,0,1 \mid \}$

-Indicates black mark and thermal direct stock has been loaded, causes the printer to operate in on-demand mode, feeds the supply approximately .05 inches up before printing the format on each label (10/203 inches), feeds the supply .25 inches (50/203 inches) before cutting, and enables skip index mode.
+Indicates black mark and thermal direct stock has been loaded, causes the printer to operate in on-demand mode, feeds the supply approximately .05 inches up before printing the format on each label (10/203 inches), does not set a cut position, and enables skip index mode.